By Mike Rosser Posted March 29, 2017

 That was the New York Times report from London in early March, offering the latest breathless evidence of the trends that have shaped and reshaped the art world since the Great Recession.

 Anita Heriot has had a front-row seat to it all for years.

-The president of U.S. operations for Pall Mall Advisors, a London-based firm that advises art owners worldwide, Heriot says most art holders have no idea that valuations have risen so dramatically.
+The president of U.S. operations for The Fine Art Group, a London-based firm that advises art owners worldwide, Heriot says most art holders have no idea that valuations have risen so dramatically.

 The ascendancy of Asian buyers and technology that allows buyers to bid at auctions from the comfort of their poolside chaise lounges anywhere in the world have helped drive up prices.
 To an extent, political instability in parts of the world also has helped.

 It is, at least for some, perhaps a good time to sell.